laufergall/webscraping_workshop/workshop/task_03/task_03.md

 # Call REST API endpoints to retrieve information

-We add a REST API backend so that we can retrieve the data in MongoDB without having to use a db client.
+We add a REST API backend so that we can retrieve the data in MongoDB without having to use a db client, and with our "customized" endpoints.

-We want to prepare queries to retrieve data that our user will be interested in.
+We want to prepare queries to retrieve data that our users will be interested in.
 The use case we consider is:
 * Our users (who live in Berlin) feel like going to the cinema, and first want to check out which movies are being played these days.
 * When the users have chosen a movie, they want to check at which times it is shown in a cinema closeby.
 They might not remember the full cinema name.
 * Once they have seen all show times for the chosen movie, they want to look for the exact cinema address and the ticket prices.